-The study identified target communication service requirements for railway undertakings and passengers, and designed implementation of 5G technology along the corridors with a focus on MNO/Railway infrastructure sharing models and service continuity at the border crossing.
-It defined the basis for a cooperation model between Railways and MNOs that maximizes synergies for deployment and for long-term cooperation and sustainability.
+The study identified target communication service requirements for railway undertakings and passengers and designed implementation of 5G technology along the corridors, focusing on MNO/Railway infrastructure sharing models and service continuity at the border crossing.
+It defined the basis for a cooperation model between Railways and MNOs that maximizes deployment synergies and long-term cooperation and sustainability.

 In addition, the study prepared an implementation plan using existing infrastructure assets.
-This allowed to define necessary works and to estimate the cost for building a 5G network that will deliver expected service capabilities.
+This allowed us to define necessary works and estimate the cost of building a 5G network to deliver expected service capabilities.

-Finally, it evaluated business viability on the considered track section to assess potential market failure areas and develop a long-term perspective for a large-scale deployment.
+Finally, it evaluated business viability on the considered track section to assess potential market failure areas and develop a long-term perspective for large-scale deployment.